Alex079/graphql-classes-maven-plugin/README.md

 ## Operation

 The plugin uses graphql-java internally to build an AST and freemarker to create Java files form the AST.
 The generation process is therefore split in two steps: AST generation and files creation.
 The AST produced by graphql-java is compacted into a custom reduced AST which excludes optional content.
-The actual client code generation is intentinally left out of the scope of this plugin.
+The actual client code generation is intentionally left out of the scope of this plugin.